 4.2 The prohibition on direct contracting between Customers and Service Providers in 4.1shall apply to each Service Provider that contacts a Customer via Workyard regarding aJob, and shall expire 12 months from the date that the Job Listing was submitted to Workyard.

 4.3 The Company will issue a invoice to the Service Provider for all such fees payable to the Company under clause 4.1.

 5.1 The parties agree that the Service Provider is an independent contractor to the Customer.
 Each Service Provider and Customer is responsible to each other with respect to each Job.
 The parties acknowledge and agree that:

 - The Service Provider is not an employee or subcontractor of the Company, and the Service Provider does not provide any services to Customers on behalf of the Company;

-- The Company is only the Service Provider’s agent for the purpose of arranging Jobs;
+- The Company is not bidding on Jobs and is only the Service Provider’s agent for the purpose of arranging Jobs;

 - The Service Provider is not an employee of the Customer or the Company; and

 - The Company is not an agent of the Customer.

 - By accepting the terms and conditions of this Agreement, the User is granted a limited, non-exclusive and revocable license to access and use Workyard for the duration of this Agreement, in accordance with the terms and conditions of this Agreement.

 - The Company may issue the license to the User on the further terms or limitations (including the number of users or volume of use or transactions) as it sees fit.